AWOLASAP/Operating-System/README.md

 # Operating-System

 ## What's This?
-This operating system is a group effort project for the North West Advanced Programming Workshop (NWAPW).
+This operating system is a project for the [North West Advanced Programming Workshop](http://nwapw.org/).
 It is a simple text-based operating system with some graphics as well.
 Written in Rust, this operating system takes from and builds on various projects that have been done before.

 ### Core Features
-- Boots via QEMU or real hardware
+- Boots via QEMU or on real hardware
-- VGA text mode
+- VGA text mode and simple 2D graphics
 - Keyboard support
 - Custom Shell
-- Tetris
+- Tetris!
 - Filesystem
 - PC Speaker Audio